-Cost Structure

-Fixed Costs

-- -Personnel costs: developers of UMOBILE technology, personnel for deployment, maintenance and support services, etc. - -Fixed cost of Hardware and software cost for development of platform. - -Other general expenses such as renting and related infrastructure, financial, etc.
+Cost Structure Revenue Streams Fixed Costs Fixed -Personnel costs: developers of UMOBILE technology, personnel for deployment, maintenance and support services, etc. -Fixed cost of Hardware and software cost for development of platform. -Other general expenses such as renting and related infrastructure, financial, etc. Revenue from selling/ licensing/ renting/ fixing and supporting UMOBILE technology Variable -Revenue sharing with operators, content providers and other entities respect to their sale growth.
+Variable Costs - Variable Costs depend on number of customers, level (frequency and coverage) of maintenance and support needed. - Other general expenses like supplies -Variable revenue related to support and maintenance services of UMOBILE technology.

-Variable Costs

-- · Variable Costs depend on number of customers, level (frequency and coverage) of maintenance and support needed. - Other general expenses like supplies